Beliefs Regarding Differentiated Instruction:

 If a student is exempted from retention, possible educational repercussions are discussed with parents/guardians, specifically including a detailed explanation of the graduation requirement of passing the subject area tests.
 Parental consent is given.

-Measures of Academic Progress (MAP) will be used as (1) universal screeners to identify students who may have fallen significantly behind and are in need of intervention, (2) indicators of academic growth for students, and (3) placement in accelerated classes at the middle school level.
+Universal Screeners are used to identify students who may have fallen significantly behind and are in need of intervention, serve as indicators of academic growth for students, and for placement in accelerated classes at the middle school level.
 They will be administered three times each year – Fall, Winter, and Spring.
 Reports may be sent home at the discretion of the building level principal.
 The intent of the assessments is to identify current levels of the learners in the classrooms and to guide the teacher in the instruction of each individual student.